LinSharp/yam/README.md

     done this way: `<|tag_name|>`
     A reference to a function, that will decode the tag is needed.
 It can be passed as a keyword argument to the parser.
 The content within tag is passed to the decoding function as text.
-Tags will be parsed before objects.
     Example1:
     ```
     <tag>Content</tag>